 I didn’t actually, it surprised me how popular the character was.
-We knew the brothers relationship was very popular with the audience, and also because the writers wrote so many great storylines for us, but actually for Cal the shockwave kind of surprised me a little bit.
-It’s good to shock people, certainly in drama that’s the reason people watch, they want to be shocked.
+We knew the brothers’ relationship was very popular with the audience, and also because the writers wrote so many great storylines for us, but actually for Cal the shockwave kind of surprised me a little bit.
+It’s good to shock people, certainly in drama, that’s the reason people watch as they want to be shocked.
 As an actor, you want to surprise people and you want to shock people, I love going out in a blaze of fire and glory and blood, haha.
-I was happy with that, and social media is obviously your front line nowadays, there used to be fan mail, people outside a stage door, it’s nice to feel that people enjoyed what you were doing so much to have a shockwave like that.
+I was happy with that, and social media is obviously your front line nowadays, there used to be fan mail and people outside a stage door, so it’s nice to feel that people enjoyed what you were doing so much to have a shockwave like that.

 What was it like filming the death scene?